-While the draft rule is largely consistent with the proposed rule submitted by the COAG Energy Council, there are some differences.
+While the final rule is largely consistent with the proposed rule submitted by the COAG Energy Council, there are some differences.
 The key differences are:

-- Enabling existing pipeline extensions, with the agreement of the pipeline service provider, to be included in access arrangements.
+Enabling existing pipeline extensions, with the agreement of the pipeline service provider, to be included in access arrangements.
 While this change was proposed by the COAG Energy Council, specific amendments to the NGR were not included in the proposed rule.
-The Commission has determined that the policy objective can be achieved by amendments to rules 77 and 104 of the NGR which will provide a process for service providers to identify existing extensions and for a value for such extensions to be made and added to the capital base of the relevant pipeline.
-This is reflected in the draft rule. - Speculative capital expenditure account.
-Consistent with the Commission's final report, the COAG Energy Council proposed that the rule regarding the speculative capital expenditure account be amended such that the rate of return for that account would be determined by the regulator at a rate that is at least equal to the rate of return used in the calculation of reference tariffs.
-In light of recent legislative changes and the forthcoming rate of return instrument, the Commission has concluded that this policy objective is unable to be met and a draft rule has not been made.
-It is anticipated that the rule amendments arising from the rate of return instrument NGL changes will amend
+The Commission has determined that the policy objective can be achieved by amendments to rules 77 and 104 of the NGR which will provide a process for service providers to identify existing extensions and enable a value for such extensions to be set and added to the capital base of the relevant pipeline.
+This is reflected in the final rule.